By Douglas Dean Johnson

 While it may be a bit of digression, I cannot entirely pass over another example of Jacques Vallee placing trust in people who don't deserve it: Vallee spends many pages in Trinity: The Best-Kept Secret reciting claims made by Ray Stanford relating to the Socorro case, including Stanford's tale of recovering metallic scrapings left by the landed UFO, which (in Stanford's telling) were subsequently tested by scientists associated with the Goddard Space Flight Center, declared non-terrestrial, and then stolen from Stanford-- all of this occurring in 1964 but narrated in a book self-published by Stanford in 1976, Socorro 'Saucer' in a Pentagon Pantry.

-As a young fool (1974-1978), I was employed by the same nonprofit organization that employed Stanford.
+As a young fool (1974-1978), I was employed by the same nonprofit organization that employed Stanford, and in most respects was effectively run by Stanford.
 I associated with Stanford on a daily basis, and (to my later embarrassment) I provided free copy-editing services as Stanford wrote the Socorro book – wrote it mostly from "memory," including long purportedly verbatim quotations, often quite improbable.
 Stanford's account of the Goddard affair was forcefully and convincingly debunked by respected UFO researcher Richard Hall, who was directly involved in the entire series of 1964 events related to the metal debris.

 WAS A UFO CRASH STORY POSTED BY “THE WANDERLING” ONE OF REME BACA’S SOURCES?